AlfaGongGong/zavrsenko/README.md

 This documentation provides an overview of the GameShop web app, including server details, database architecture with diagram, user paths with diagram, and sitemap diagram.

 #### Technologies Used:
-Node.js, Express.js, MySQL, JavaScript, HTML, CSS, bcrypt, body-parser, express-session, cors.
+JavaScript, HTML, SCSS, CSS, AnimateCSS, Bootstrap, Google Fonts, Font Awsome, JQuery, Node.JS, Express.JS, MySQL Server and Database on localhost, APIs from RAWG, FreeShark, RapidApi and Amazon Scraper, bcrypt, body-parser, express-session and cors.

 #### License:
 [Open Source]